ruslylove/digital/lecture_2.md

 1.  **Instantiate the UUT:** The testbench declares the design you want to test as a `component` and creates an instance of it.
 2.  **Generate Stimulus:** Internal signals are created to connect to the UUT's ports.
 A `process` is written to change the values of the input signals over time, simulating real-world scenarios.
-3.  **Observe Outputs:** You run the simulation in a tool like Questa or GHDL.
+3.  **Observe Outputs:** You run the simulation in a tool like Questa(r) or GHDL.
 The tool generates waveforms showing how the UUT's output signals respond to the input stimulus.
 4.  **Verify Correctness:** You check the waveforms to ensure the outputs are correct.
 For automated checking, VHDL's `assert` statement can be used to report errors if an output does not match its expected value.
 </div>
 <div>